greenelab/deep-review/all-sections.md

 and cleaned data (e.g. MoleculeNet [@16OPHvAij]) publicly available to catalyze further research.
 However, there are complex privacy and legal issues involved in sharing patient data that cannot be ignored.
-Furthermore, in some domains, some of the best training data has been generated privately, for example, high-throughput chemical screening data at pharmaceutical companies.
+In some domains high-quality training data has been generated privately, i.e. high-throughput chemical screening data at pharmaceutical companies.
 One perspective is that there is little expectation or incentive for this private data to be shared.
 However, data are not inherently valuable.
 Instead, the insights that we glean from them are where the value lies.
-Private companies may establish a competitive advantage by releasing sufficient data for improved methods to be developed.
+Private companies may establish a competitive advantage by releasing data sufficient for improved methods to be developed.

 Code sharing and open source licensing is essential for continued progress in this domain.
 We strongly advocate following established best practices for